biocodellc/ontology-data-pipeline/README.md

     This step involves transforming the data into a common format for triplifying.
 This will usually involve writing a custom `PreProcessor` for each project to be ingested.
-The `preprocessor` module contains an abstract class `AbstractPreProcessor` that is meant to be inherited by the project preprocessor.
-That class contains information about the expected input format for the triplifying step
+The `preprocessor` module contains an abstract class `AbstractPreProcessor` that can be inherited by the project preprocessor.

-2. Triplifyer
+2. Triplifier

     This step provides provides basic data validation and generates the RDF triples, assuming validation passes, needed for the reasoning phase.
 Each project will need to contain a `config` directory with the following files that will